aws-samples/serverless-patterns/cwlogs-lambda-sns-sqs-cdk/README.md

    ```
    cdk destroy
    ```

+## Useful commands

+ * `cdk ls`          list all stacks in the app
+ * `cdk synth`       emits the synthesized CloudFormation template
+ * `cdk deploy`      deploy this stack to your default AWS account/region
+ * `cdk diff`        compare deployed stack with current state
+ * `cdk docs`        open CDK documentation

 ---

-Copyright 2022 Amazon.com, Inc. or its affiliates.
+Copyright 2023 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

 SPDX-License-Identifier: MIT-0